Byron Bay is world famous for its pristine beaches.

 For a leisurely walk, head to the Minyon Falls picnic area.
 From the carpark, it’s a short and easy stroll to the lookout.
 On a clear day, you’ll have spectacular views all the way out to the coast.

 If you’re seeking more of a thrill and an amazing swimming hole to cool off in, head to the base of Minyon Falls.
 Make sure to follow the big boulders right to the bottom.
+Give yourself 3-4 hours for the return trip, there’s plenty to see along the way.

 Explore some other walks in Nightcap National Park.